Richard Hadlee: Test career

-When his father Walter was asked to vote, for the 2000 edition of Wisden, for his choice of the five cricketers of the 20th century, he included Richard, confessing it was "embarrassing ...
+When his father Walter was asked to vote, for the 2000 edition of Wisden, for his choice of the five cricketers of the 20th century, he included Richard, confessing it was "embarrassing nominating my own son...
 But there's a job to be done.
 I will cite the bare facts."
 He had considered Dennis Lillee for his selection, but found Richard's Test match performance put him marginally ahead.
 In total, Richard Hadlee received thirteen votes from the 100 electors, coming the equal tenth as player of the century.

 Nottinghamshire career

 For Nottinghamshire, on often overgrassed Trent Bridge pitches, he gained some analyses that are remarkable in an era of covered pitches, notably his eight for 22 against Surrey in 1984.
 He represented Nottinghamshire between 1978 and 1987, but played only three full seasons due to injuries and Test calls.
 However, his bowling figures for those three seasons were quite remarkable: